 Sea Freight is Where “Mint in Box” Goes to Die

-Manila’s sea ports are running heavy through Q2 2026, and a Yard Lock at South Harbor can bury your container for days under stacks of inbound cargo.
-Add the humidity inside a 40-foot box, the Crush Damage risk from sloppy stowage, and you’ve turned a ₱25,000 grail into a creased-box ₱8,000 resale.
+Manila’s sea ports run heavy through Q2 2026.
+So a Yard Lock at South Harbor can bury your container for days under stacks of inbound cargo.
+Then add the humidity inside a 40-foot box.
+Add the Crush Damage risk from sloppy stowage.
+Suddenly your ₱25,000 grail is a creased-box ₱8,000 resale.

-The HBK Fix: Our Japan to Philippines air shipping runs climate-controlled, low-impact, and direct.
+Our Japan to Philippines air shipping runs climate-controlled, low-impact, and direct.
 No humidity, no crush stack, no waiting.
-Same speed-and-protection logic we apply to Taiwan tech — air is the only way to keep MIB actually MIB.
+In fact, it’s the same speed-and-protection logic we apply to Taiwan tech.
+Because air is the only way to keep MIB actually MIB.

 The 2026 EVRIS Reality for Collectibles

 Here’s the trap most hobbyists don’t see coming.
-The Bureau of Customs cross-checks declared values against EVRIS (Enhanced Value Reference Information System) benchmarks.
-A rare Pokémon box declared at proxy-buyer cost often reads “undervalued” to a BOC examiner — which triggers a valuation dispute, a hold, and a compounding Charge Pile at the NAIA cargo terminal.
+The Bureau of Customs cross-checks your declared value against e-VRIS benchmarks — its reference prices for imported goods.
+So a rare Pokémon box declared at proxy-buyer cost often reads as “undervalued” to an examiner.
+And that reading triggers a valuation dispute, a hold, and a compounding Charge Pile at the NAIA cargo terminal.

 How we keep your shipment out of the Red Lane